Nagendra1997/mesibo-documentation/socket.md

 ## Usage notes

 ### Global instantiation restriction
-An object of the class `Socket` cannot be instantiated in global context.
-Ensure that you are creating the instanceinside a scoped area or function.
+An object of the class Socket cannot be instantiated in global context.
+Ensure that you are creating the instance inside a scoped area or function.